-Dumbbell lunges is one of the best lower body exercises to work the quadriceps (thighs) and gluteal muscles (butt).
+Dumbbell lunges are one of the best lower body exercises to work the quadriceps (thighs) and gluteal muscles (butt).

 Just as squats, lunges effectively strengthen the legs and improve hip stability.
 Also, side to side body control in the lunge exercise helps to improve your balance.

-Because lunges are an unilateral exercise, it works to correct the asymmetrical balance between the legs.
+Because lunges are a unilateral exercise, it works to correct the asymmetrical balance between the legs.

-If you're looking for an exercise that slims and tones the thighs, the lunges is a great choice.
+If you’re looking for an exercise that slims and tones the thighs, the lunges are a great choice.

 - Stand as tall as you can with your feet shoulder-width apart.
 Hold a dumbbell on each side and tighten abs.

-- Look straight ahead and keep your torso as upright as possible for the entire exercise with you lower back slightly arched.
+- Look straight ahead and keep your torso as upright as possible for the entire exercise with your lower back slightly arched.